Python if-statements and loops – how to be lazy

 print(exercises[3])

-Instead, we use the for loop handle the list efficiently, if we had 10 exercises, the for loop wouldn’t change but you’d have to add 6 more rows of print.
-A for-loop in Python is a powerful tool for repeating instructions multiple times – perfect for lists and other collections.
+Now you see the purpose of the the for loop to handle the list (or tuple) efficiently.
+So, if we had 10 exercises, the for loop wouldn’t change at all.
+However, you’d have to add 6 more rows of print, which one is better?

+Remember a for-loop in Python is a powerful tool for repeating instructions multiple times – perfect for lists and other collections.
 Using for-loops, we can work efficiently with collections of data and make the program more flexible.
 Feel free to add your own instructions inside the loop to experiment with how you can handle each element in a list.

 if response == 'Yes':